Design Santa Barbara

 On Design Santa Barbara we cover one of are favorite topics, Art.

 On this episode of “Great Artists” we talk about a very talented artist who once lived, Frida Kahlo.
 A Mexican artist who painted many portraits, self-portraits, and works inspired by the nature and artifacts of Mexico.
 We also welcome Frank Goss who owns and operates Sullivan Goss Gallery .
 An American Gallery with his wife, Patricia Sullivan Goss.
 As a principal of the firm, he buys and sells works of art, makes decisions about which estates the gallery will acquire, curates exhibitions, and plots the direction for the company’s future.
 Lastly, on Design Santa Barbara we recap a local artist, Ralph Waterhouse who is a painter and gallery owner.
-Whose paintings have been described as having a feeling of serenity which reflects his love of the natural environment.

 The first artist we cover on Design Santa Barbara is Frida Kahlo de Rivera.
 Inspired by the country’s popular culture, she employed a naïve folk art style to explore questions of identity, postcolonialism, gender, class, and race in Mexican society.
 Her paintings often had strong autobiographical elements and mixed realism with fantasy.
 In addition to belonging to the post-revolutionary Mexicayotl movement.
 Which sought to define a Mexican identity, Kahlo has been described as a surrealist or magical realist.